 Solar power certainly seems to be the way of the future, with the adoption of solar energy systems are increasing in popularity across the last decade.
 Solar power has many benefits to the environment but it also helps homeowners save money on their energy bills, pushing many to make the switch.

 If you’re interested in installing a solar energy system at your home, you may be curious about how best to go about the process.
 How much do you have to invest in the initial installation?

 The good news is that currently there are a number of federal solar tax credits that help keep the cost of installing solar down.
-What are the 2021 tax credit opportunities and what do you need to know about them?
+You can take advantage of any potential tax credits when you submit your online tax return at the beginning of the year.
+So what are the 2021 tax credit opportunities and what do you need to know about them?
 Read on, and we’ll walk you through the basics.